-CourseTitle & Cred Credit dist ributionof t the course Eligibility Pre-
+CourseTitle & Cred Credit distr ributionof (Eligibility Pre-

 Code its criteria requisite

 of

 th

 ecourse

 (ifany)

 Lecture Tutorial Practical

 Fashion: Design 4 3 0 1

 and Development Class XII NIL

 pass

 - 1. To introduce the concept of the business of fashion. - 2.
 To make students aware of the process of fashion forecasting and product and line development.